spring-attic/spring-hadoop/README.md

 ## Supported distros

 By default Spring for Apache Hadoop compiles against Apache Hadoop 1.0.x.
-Apache Hadoop 1.1.x (hadoop11) and Cloudera CDH3 (cdh3) and CDH4 (cdh4) are also supported; to compile against them pass the `-Pdistro=<label>` project property, like so:
+Apache Hadoop 1.1.x (hadoop11), Apache Hadoop 2.0.x Alpha (hadoop20), Cloudera CDH3 (cdh3), Cloudera CDH4 (cdh4) and Pivotal HD 1.0 (phd1) are also supported; to compile against them pass the `-Pdistro=<label>` project property, like so:

     gradlew -Pdistro=hadoop11 build

 Note that the chosen distro is displayed on the screen:

-    Using Apache Hadoop 1.1.x [1.1.0]
+    Using Apache Hadoop 1.1.x [1.1.2]

 In this case, the specified Hadoop distribution (above Apache Hadoop 1.1.x) is used to create the project binaries.
 This option is useful when testing against Hadoop clusters incompatible with the Hadoop stable line.

 # Testing

-For its testing, Spring for Apache Hadoop expects a pseudo-distributed/local Hadoop instalation available on the `localhost` at the default ports (`9000` and `9001`).
-The local Hadoop setup allows the project classpath to be automatically used by the Hadoop job tracker.
+For its testing, Spring for Apache Hadoop expects a pseudo-distributed/local Hadoop instalation available on `localhost` configured with a port of `8020` for HDFS.
+The `local` Hadoop setup allows the project classpath to be automatically used by the Hadoop job tracker.
 These settings can be customized in two ways:

 * Build properties

 From the command-line, use `hd.fs` for the file-system (to avoid confusion, specify the protocol such as 'hdfs://', 's3://', etc - if none is specified, `hdfs://` will be used), `hd.jt` for the jobtracker and `hd.hive` for the Hive host/port information, to override the defaults.
 For example to run against HDFS at `dumbo:8020` one would use: